 Community Timber Frame Project

-I am attempting to build a timber frame structure on the farm to be a retreat in nature - where I and others in the community can offer holistic medicine treatment, education, and meditation with views of field, trees, and sunrise (not a house or road in sight!)
+I am building a timber frame structure on the farm to be a retreat in nature - where I and others in the community can offer holistic medicine treatment, education, and meditation with views of field, trees, and sunrise (not a house or road in sight!)

 Allen and Mandy have been selflessly providing direction and oversight on this project.
 Sent me these pics for inspiration:

-Our design is 26’ by 26’, enough space up front to provide a treatment area for my acupuncture/craniosacral work, hold small groups for meditation or tai chi, or to set up tables for seminars in Food as Medicine and other holistic topics.
+Our design is 26’ by 26’, enough space up front to provide a treatment area for my acupuncture and craniosacral therapies, host small groups for meditation or tai chi, and set up tables for seminars in Food as Medicine and other holistic topics.
 With the 5’ x 5’ windows stretched all that way around, the hydronic floor heating will be important for Missouri winters and the crossfooting trenches need to be 3’ deep x 2’ wide.
 Volunteers welcome!

 *Adopt-A-Beam* Fundraiser: